nheijermans/vim-ipython/README.rst

-The big change from previous versions of ``ipy.vim`` is that it no longer requires the old brittle ``ipy_vimserver.py`` instantiation, and since it uses just vim and python, it is platform independent (i.e. works even on windows, unlike the previous \*nix only solution).
-The requirements are IPython 0.11 or newer with zeromq capabilities, vim compiled with +python.
+The big change from previous versions of ``ipy.vim`` is that it no longer requires the old brittle ``ipy_vimserver.py`` instantiation, and since it uses just Vim and Python, it is platform independent (i.e. works even on Windows, unlike the previous \*nix only solution).
+The requirements are IPython 0.11 or newer with ZeroMQ capabilities, Vim compiled with +python.

-If you can launch ``ipython qtconsole`` or ``ipython kernel``, and ``:echo has('python')`` returns 1 in vim, you should be good to go.
+If you can launch ``ipython qtconsole`` or ``ipython kernel``, and ``:echo has('python')`` returns 1 in Vim, you should be good to go.

 -----------------
 Quickstart Guide: